JuergenGutsch/blog/_source/_posts/2020-06-08-a-challenging-year.md

 ---
 layout: post
 title: "[Off-Topic] 2020 will be a year full of challenges"
 teaser: "This post really is off-topic.
-It seemed that 2020 started to become a good year.
+It seemed that 2020 started to get a good year.
 Life was kind of normal and I was looking forward to the upcoming events.
 But life wouldn't be life if there were no changes and challenges."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png